messagesafe/messagesafe.github.io/README.md

 ## Cryptography

-MessageSafe employs a simple to verify encryption method, which needs a public review.
-Until then it should be considered vulnerable to a serious attack, though it should be safe with everyday home burglar.
-Theoretically similar approach is discussed [here](https://crypto.stackexchange.com/questions/35809/whats-wrong-with-xor-encryption-with-hash-and-an-iterated-salt).
+MessageSafe employs a simple to verify encryption method, which needs a public review to determine how safe it is.

+It few words, MessageSafe uses well known BCrypt function to hash passwords.
+BCrypt is used repeatedly on the result of prior hashing to concatenate all the hashes as a Key, which has to be as long as the Message itself.
+The encryption is a simple Key XOR Message.
+Details are below:

+Encryption

     Message = Any Ascii128 text